 - Humans decide whether or not they should click, so make sure your page title is catchy and enticing.

-- Ensure that your target keyword appears in your page title, preferably near the beginning.
+- Ensure your target keyword appears in your page title, preferably near the beginning.

-- Keep your page title between 50 and 60 characters.
+- Keep your page title between 50 and 60 characters, or 580 px long.

 - Include strong modifiers in your page title.
 These are words that will help your page rank for related search terms.
 In the image above, a strong modifier is “cities”, which can help the post rank for a query like “best cities to live in South Africa”.